Mpdreamz/localghost.io/contents/articles/getting-your-c-sharp-on-with-atom-2014-11-12/index.md

 One of the last web projects I did before starting my current gig at [Elasticsearch](http://www.elasticsearch.org) was every developers' dream, 3 week POCO search interface, no fixed scope, have fun.

 One of my internal goals of the project was to proof that developing C# on a mac did not have to suck.
-The team concisted of me and a frontend developer who also worked on OSX and was happiest if all he had to open was Sublime and a terminal.
+The team consisted of me and a frontend developer who also worked on OSX and was happiest if all he had to open was Sublime and a terminal.

 - nancyfx application
 - hosted in OWIN self host (Helios in production)